Jacksonville University: Organization

 The JU Flight Team competes in National Intercollegiate Flying Association Regional and National Safety and Flight Evaluation Conference (SAFECON) against other universities, with its best team performance in 2007.
 The program is the third largest in the nation, behind Spartan School in Tulsa, Oklahoma and the Embry-Riddle Aeronautical University in Daytona Beach.
 The team placed 10th in the nation at the National Intercollegiate Flying Association.
 In 2008, the team was awarded the Loening Trophy, which is given to the best collegiate aviation program in the country each year.
 It is currently on display in the Smithsonian in Washington, DC.

 The Brooks Rehabilitation College of Healthcare Sciences (BRCHS), includes the School of Orthodontics and one of JU's many premier learning environments, the Simulation Training and Applied Research (STAR) Center where students can participate in simulations of everything from childbirth to wound care.

 The university's BRCHS program offers Bachelor of Science in Kinesiology, Bachelor of Science in Nursing, and a Master of Science in Nursing degree, among many other degree programs and certifications.
 In 2014, Jacksonville University partnered with Brooks Rehabilitation Hospital to create the Brooks Rehabilitation Speech-Language Pathology program.
 BRCHS is affiliated with hundreds of local healthcare partners, including Nemours Children's Clinic, Baptist Health Systems, Shands, St. Vincent's Healthcare, Florida Blue, Duval County Public Schools, and Wolfson Children's Hospital.

 In 2012, the university established the Public Policy Institute (PPI), offering the only Master in Public Policy (MPP) degree program in the state of Florida.
 The institute also offers dual degree programs in conjunction with the Davis College of Business and hosts a variety of politically related events, including televised debates for local and regional elections, a radio program titled Policy Matters, and internship opportunities with local companies, local government and the Office of the Governor.

-On February 28, 2022, Jacksonville University announced that with the assistance of a Jacksonville municipal grant they are starting a law school.
-The announcement was made by Jacksonville University President Tim Cost and Mayor Lenny Curry.
+On February 28, 2022, Jacksonville University announced that with the assistance of a Jacksonville municipal grant, it was starting a law school.
+The announcement was made by Jacksonville University president Tim Cost and Mayor Lenny Curry.
 The location will be in the VyStar Building downtown where Jacksonville University already has a facility for working students.
 The law school opened in August 2022 with an initial enrollment of 14 students, the first new law school to open in the U.S. since 2014.
-Only 40% of freshmen graduate in four years and 31% leave after the first year.

-In November 2022, the university announced that it has partnered with the Lake Erie College of Osteopathic Medicine to open a branch of the medical school at the Arlington Campus by 2026.
+In November 2022, the university announced that it had partnered with the Lake Erie College of Osteopathic Medicine to open a branch of the medical school at the Arlington Campus by 2026.

-Jacksonville University Life Sciences Museum is a life science and natural history museum housed here.
-The museums exhibits include shells, fossils, bird mounts, bones, and animal skins.
+Rankings

+Jacksonville University was ranked tied for No.41 out of 135 Regional Universities South, and No.26 in Best Value Schools, in U.S. News & World Reports Best Colleges rankings for 2025.